openboxes/openboxes/docs/api-guide/generic.md

 ### Update multiple products at once

-`POST` to the same endpoint, and include the ID within each product, to update multiple products at once.
+`POST` to the same endpoint and list each product ID to update multiple products at once.

 ```
 $ curl -b cookies.txt -X POST -H "Content-Type: application/json" \